sambokai/ShortURL-Services-List/README.md

 A lot of the services are deprecated.
 They are left in the list due to legacy-usage and completeness.

 #### Contributions
-Please keep the main list sorted alphabetically and duplicate free.
-[You can use this tool for that.](http://alphabetizer.flap.tv/)
+Please keep the main list sorted alphabetically and free of duplicates, e.g. by using [this tool.](http://alphabetizer.flap.tv/)

 #### License
 "THE BEER-WARE LICENSE" (Revision 42) ([Wikipedia](https://en.wikipedia.org/wiki/Beerware)):